DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 ### Why Sveltekit instead of other fullstack javascript frameworks

-One of the main reasons sveltekit was chosen for this project is, that i wanted to learn this technology for a long time.
-This project was a perfect learning opportunity to get hands on experience with a new up and coming javascript framework.
+One of the main reasons sveltekit was chosen for this project is, that I wanted to learn this technology for a long time.
+This project was a perfect learning opportunity to get hands-on experience with a new up-and-coming javascript framework.

 According to the biggest javascript survey, Svelte / Sveltekit is amongst the most loved frameworks. [@StateOfJS]